Turkey: providing cash assistance to over 1.8 million refugees through EU funding

 in the number of children working to support their families financially – allowing them to go to school

-– Mohammad took shelter in Turkey with his family to avoid the war in Syria.
-(Photo: WFP)
+– Kevser took shelter in Turkey with her family to avoid the war in Syria.

 The IFRC has been leading large-scale cash programmes for decades in response to a broad spectrum of disasters around the globe.
 Cash is a very effective, efficient and transparent way to provide humanitarian assistance to those most vulnerable.
 Providing cash can help humanitarian aid go even further to help more people in need.